deepmodeling/tutorials/source/Tutorials/DeePMD-kit/learnDoc/Handson-Tutorial(v2.0.3).md

     DEEPMD INFO    Restoring parameters from model-compression/model.ckpt
     DEEPMD INFO    840 ops in the final graph

-and it will output a model file named graph-compress.pb.
+and it will output a model file named `graph-compress.pb`.

 ### Test a model
 We can check the quality of the trained model by running